On the behavior of stringy motives under Galois quasi-\'etale covers: Strict Descent in the Presence of Ramification

 \subsection{Main result}

 We are now ready to establish our main result:

 \begin{theorem}[Strict decent] Work in \autoref{setup.MainTheorems}.
 Suppose that $(X_0,\Delta_0)$ is KLT of dimension $d\leq 3$.
 Assume that $g_1$ and $g_2$ are quasi-\'etale.
-If $d=3$ and $0<p \leq 5$, further assume that $G_1$ and $G_2$ are $p$-groups.
+In the case $d=3$ and $0<p \leq 5$, further assume that $G_1$ and $G_2$ are $p$-groups.
 If $f$ is not \'etale, then:

 Similarly, if $x_i\in X_i$ is the preimage of $x_0$ then

 \end{theorem}

 \begin{proof} Put together \autoref{cor.KeyCorollary} and \autoref{pro.SecondProposition}. \end{proof}